 Recycling rates have declined in Norway and Denmark

 The recycling rate of municipal waste between 2001 and 2021 rose by 21 per cent in the EU.

 However, the European Environment Agency (EEA) warns that the rate of progress has been slowing down in recent years.

 Slovenia had the highest rise in its recycling rate in the last two decades at 57 per cent.
 Most EU countries significantly increased their recycling rates of municipal waste in this period.

 However, rates fell by 6 per cent in Norway, 2 per cent in Denmark and 1 per cent in Austria.

 Why are some countries better at recycling than others?

 According to the EEA, countries that perform better in terms of recycling have wider ranges of measures in place compared to those with lower recycling rates.

-The EEA also found that high levels of national environmental awareness contributed to high recycling rates.
-Alongside the effective roll out of national waste management legislation both.
+The EEA also found that high levels of national environmental awareness contributed to high recycling rates in addition to the effective roll-out of national waste management legislation.

-The EU also exports some of the waste
+The EU also exports some of its waste